segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/persistence.md

 <!-- Note: 1st 2 paragraphs copied from identity.md -->

-To ensure high fidelity, first-party customer data, Segment writes the user's IDs to the user's localStorage, and uses that as the Segment ID on the cookie whenever possible.
-LocalStorage is meant for storing this type of first-party customer information.
+To ensure high fidelity, first-party customer data, Segment writes the user's IDs to the user's local storage, and uses that as the Segment ID on the cookie whenever possible.
+Local Storage is meant for storing this type of first-party customer information.

 If a user returns to your site after the cookie expires, Analytics.js looks for an old ID in the user's `localStorage`, and if one is found, sets it as the user's ID again in the new cookie.
-If a user clears their cookies _and_ `localstorage`, all of the IDs are removed, and the user gets a completely new [anonymousID](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/identity/#anonymous-ids) when they next visit the page.
+If a user clears their cookies _and_ `localStorage`, all of the IDs are removed, and the user gets a completely new [`anonymousID`](/docs/connections/sources/catalog/libraries/website/javascript/identity/#anonymous-ids) when they next visit the page.

 ### Cookie Settings